 Figure 4.
 Top Threat Themes for BEC chart in the Proofpoint TAP Threat Insight dashboard.

 Question #4.
-How is each BEC theme being used against my organization?
+How is each BEC theme being used against my organisation?

 Just as malware and phishing campaigns will leverage different lures based on the season or news events to improve their social engineering value, Proofpoint threat researchers have found that BEC themes can also vary with the season, breaking news topics or other external events.
 For example, BEC messages focused on gift card theft might increase in prevalence during the holiday season, while messages designed to steal personally identifiable information (PII), W-2 forms or other user information can predominate in January and February.

-Understanding how these trends manifest in your organization’s mail flow—as well as changes in who they target—can help your organization better prepare for likely shifts in BEC threat activity with focused training and additional controls.
+Understanding how these trends manifest in your organisation’s mailflow—as well as changes in who they target—can help your organisation better prepare for likely shifts in BEC threat activity with focused training and additional controls.

 The Top Messages Trend chart can be filtered to show BEC Themes and how each one might increase or decrease along with external events.